gridnodes/docker-volume-image/README.md

 For example, consider a simple web application provided with PHP and nginx:
 Usually, the source code of the application needs to be mounted in both containers or copied into a custom image for both PHP and nginx.
+However, both approaches have downsides: The first one doesn't scale for large deployments, as you need to manually update the sources outside the container for each deployment.
+For the later a customized image is required for all containers and thus no automatic security updates can be used from upstream without rebuilding the custom images first.

-While the PHP image will be customized to the application, the default installation is often sufficient for nginx.
+While it might be suitable to have a custom PHP image including all necessary dependencies for the application, the default installation is sufficient for nginx in many cases, as it just serves assets or passes the request to PHP.
 This volume plugin gives you the ability to share the source code of your PHP application image with a default nginx container and thus doesn't require a custom build nginx image anymore.

 ## Installation